wq/wq/docs/io/base-io.md

  1. Synchronization methods and configuration properties.
 These are discussed below.
  2. Stub functions meant to be overridden by the mixin classes.
  3. Magic methods to facilitate iteration and data manipulation.
-These should rarely need to be called directly or overidden.
+These should rarely need to be called directly or overridden.

 ## Methods